MatzoMT/RightCar/README.md

 information, such as the comboboxes.
 Java is also used in this application to webscrape data from carsalesbase.com to find the sales number of a selected model being sold in the Untied States.
 This information, complained with the number of vehicle complaints provided by NHTSA, is used to determine a score to calculate the selected model's reliability.

+# Other Information
+This program is only designed to work for passenger cars.
+This includes automakers that are recognized as selling passenger cars by autotrader.com.